fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 25th of November at 6:30 PM in Brechtbau room 035
+- Monday, 2nd of December at 6:30 PM in Brechtbau room 035

 ## Agenda for next time
 - Christmas party update